To promote the sshg-promptfest, cut and paste the code below into your journal.

 The SSHG Prompt Fest's Complete Rules and Submission Guidelines

-Please review the prompts carefully so that you only claim ones you can answer and have beta'd during the two-month production period.
+Note: The prompt-review period has been merged with the prompt-claiming period this year.
+Before claiming prompts, please review them carefully so that you only claim ones you can answer and have beta'd during the two-month production period.
 Art prompts should be answered with art, and fic prompts should be answered with fic.
 You may claim your own prompts, but you aren't guaranteed assignment of them as all prompts will be assigned on a first come, first served basis.

 Production Period and Deadline